 In the U.S., some 77 million baby boomers are passing through traditional retirement age.
 With life spans commonly running into the 80s and 90s, the number of older dependents within the American economy will skyrocket.
 Already, the U.S. old-age dependency ratio is 22, meaning that for every 100 working-aged individuals there are 22 people over 65, roughly a 5:1 ratio.
 Already almost double that of China, this ratio is going to devastate the American economy if it continues on its current trajectory.

 Sound exaggerated?
 It’s not.
-Just look across either ocean, which is why Singapore – even “older” than America, the UK or China – has gone back to re-employing older workers.
-It’s equally true across Europe.
+Just look across either ocean, which is why in Singapore – even “older” than America, the UK or China – has gone back to re-employing older workers.
+But it’s equally true across Europe.
 In Italy, where the dependency ratio is 34 and where the European social welfare system has failed to adapt to new demographic realities, the national economy has tanked.
-Many now predict that Italy, once one of Europe’s strong economies, will become the next Greece.
-And in Japan, where the old-age dependency ratio is highest in the world at 38, the country is on the brink of crisis.
+Many are now predicting that Italy, once one of Europe’s strong economies, will become the next Greece.
+And in Japan, where the old-age dependency ratio is the highest in the world at 38, the country is on the brink of crisis.

-The underlying reason for the meltdown of these two traditional economic powerhouses comes down to the failure to integrate aging populations into the fabric of social and economic life.
-Retirement and pensions for 20 to 30 years for as much as 40 percent of the population rely upon an impossible arithmetic.
+The underlying reason for the meltdown of these two traditional economic powerhouses is the failure to integrate aging populations into the fabric of social and economic life.
+Retirement and pensions for 20 to 30 years for as much as 40 percent of the population relies upon an impossible arithmetic.